sta711-s24/sta711-s24.github.io/about.md

 To get a **C** in the course:

 * Receive credit for at least *N-3* homework assignments
-* Master at least 80% of the questions on one exam

 To get a **C+** in the course:

 * Receive credit for at least *N-2* homework assignments
-* Master at least 80% of the questions on one exam

 To get a **B-** in the course:

 * Receive credit for at least *N-3* homework assignments
-* Master at least 80% of the questions on two exams
+* Master at least 80% of the questions on one exam

 To get a **B** in the course:

 * Receive credit for at least *N-2* homework assignments
-* Master at least 80% of the questions on two exams
+* Master at least 80% of the questions on one exam

 To get a **B+** in the course:

 * Receive credit for at least *N-1* homework assignments
-* Master at least 80% of the questions on two exams
+* Master at least 80% of the questions on one exam

 To get an **A-** in the course:

 * Receive credit for at least *N-2* homework assignments
-* Master at least 80% of the questions on all three exams
+* Master at least 80% of the questions on two exams

 To get an **A** in the course:

 * Receive credit for at least *N-1* homework assignments
-* Master at least 80% of the questions on all three exams
+* Master at least 80% of the questions on two exams

 Each grade bundle is an indivisible unit; all assignments in a bundle must meet expectations in order to earn the associated grade.